databendlabs/databend/website/blog/2022-11-30-databend-weekly-70.md

 - [Issue | query data from S3 location or stage](https://github.com/datafuselabs/databend/pull/7211)
 - [PR | rfc: Infer Schema](https://github.com/datafuselabs/databend/pull/8645)

-## Issues
+## What's Up Next

-Meet issues you may be interested in and try to solve it.
+We're always open to cutting-edge technologies and innovative ideas.
+You're more than welcome to join the community and bring them to Databend.

-#### Add tls support for mysql handler
+#### Add Tls Support for Mysql Handler

-The just released [opensrv-mysql v0.3.0](https://github.com/datafuselabs/opensrv/discussions/35) includes support for tls and it is time to introduce it for Databend.
+[opensrv-mysql v0.3.0](https://github.com/datafuselabs/opensrv/discussions/35) that was released recently includes support for TLS.
+It sounds like a good idea to introduce it to Databend.

 ```rust
 let (is_ssl, init_params) = opensrv_mysql::AsyncMysqlIntermediary::init_before_ssl(